- Opéra in 5 acts

 Bellaigue called these two acts “a charming tableau of aristocratic and princely life at the end of the 16th century”.
 Some critics complained that they lacked passion and drama.
 Fétis noted that the plot developed slowly, and the interest did not begin until the middle of the third act; until then, it is a demi-character opera, where the musician alone maintains attention in scenes devoid of action.
 L’Indépendant thought the first three acts were graceful and skilfully arranged for visual spectacle and contrasting music effects; and the catastrophe of the last two acts is more interesting because of this contrast; but the opera lacked the powerful dramatic unity of Robert-le-Diable.
 Le Ménestrel thought the opera started weakly because there was no dramatic interest; as the story moved toward its climax, the composer’s inspirations grew to a sublime denouement.
 But Bellaigue believes these acts provide a skilful contrast between the refined feelings and the wild passions of the Renaissance.

 Female voices dominate Act II, which Bellaigue called a musical sketch as delicate as the frescoes of Primaticcio or the bas-reliefs of Jean Goujon.
-The act opens with Marguerite’s aria ‘O beau pays’, a lovely Italianate bel canto showpiece that became one of Joan Sutherland’s specialities.
+The act opens with Marguerite’s aria ‘O beau pays’, a lovely Italianate bel canto showpiece famously performed by Joan Sutherland.
 It is languid, dreamlike, touched with melancholy.

 A bathing chorus provides a pretty divertissement; the music is exquisite, scored for harps and strings.
 Urbain’s rondo ‘Non, vous n’avez jamais’ can be a show-stopper.
 Marguerite and Raoul’s duet is attractive: the first section depicts Raoul’s amazement in a slowly unfolding melody, while the mood quickly becomes elegantly coquettish.
 The finale contains a magnificent Entrée de la cour (minuetto maestoso); a powerful, imposing oath scene; and an enormous stretta; the vocal line flickers like lightning.